adis

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it's a bulk reliability check for up to 100 Czech subjects, distinguishing it from the single-subject check_dph_payer and list_unreliable_payers.
-It specifies the return fields (reliability status, accounts, tax office) and purpose.
+The description clearly states the tool's purpose: a bulk reliability check for up to 100 Czech subjects, contrasting with the single-subject check sibling.
+It specifies returned fields (reliability status, accounts, tax office) and what is omitted (name/address), effectively differentiating from siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.